 Available Shifts

-Available shifts are shifts that are available for workers to view on their Timesheet Mobile smartphone app and select to punch in/out.
-In this way you can create a number of available shifts for employees to choose from a list on their smartphone app Schedule tab throughout the work day.
-As soon as an available shift is either claimed by an worker, it will no longer be available for other employees to select.
-Workers can explicitly claim a shift by selecting it in the Schedule tab on their app or simply punching into that shift from their app.
+Available shifts are shifts that are accessible to workers from their Timesheet Mobile smartphone app and are selectable to clock in and out from.
+In this way, you can create a list of available shifts for employees to choose from on their smartphone app using the Schedule tab.
+As soon as an available shift is claimed by a worker, it will no longer be available for other employees to select.
+Workers can explicitly claim a shift by selecting it in the Schedule tab on their app or simply clocking into that shift from their app.

 Let's take an example from the Timesheet Mobile Demo account.
-In the example below, and administrator is creating a shift that is available to the entire Security Workgroup.
-The shift is available from 4 AM to 9 AM and will be visible on the smartphone app Schedule > Available Shifts tab of all the employees in this workgroup.
-In this example worker will also see the additional event information "Need someone to guard door" in the event information.
+In the example below, the administrator is creating a shift that is available to the entire Security Workgroup.
+The shift is available from 4 AM to 9 AM and will be visible on the smartphone app Schedule -> Available Shifts tab of all the employees in this workgroup.
+In this example, the worker will also see the additional event information "Need someone to guard door".

-This shift will be available for administrators/managers to view in the worker/site calendars as shown below.
+This shift will be available for administrators/managers to view in the worker/workplace calendars, as shown below.

 See below for the view that the workers will see within the smartphone app.